A compact backyard cottage for in-laws or other relatives allows complete independence. Plan 890-3 by Nir Pearlson.

 is a traditional design with an in-law unit that is a smaller version of the main house.Plan 549-5

 is a modern version of the duplex idea.3.

 Build a separate backyard cottage or in-law unit.
 For example:Plan 507-1

-is designed specifically for aging in place, all on one level with built-in grab rails and no steps.Plan 890-3
+-- also shown at the top of this post -- is designed specifically for aging in place, all on one level with built-in grab rails and no steps.Plan 890-3

 , shown at the top of this post, is a compact two-story backyard cottage.